 - The BGA board plan to hand the directorship of the BGA back to the shooting organisations through its Advisory Committee by April 2021.

 How does the BGA aim to grow the market for game?

-With a dedicated sales team leading the way, opening up new markets for game in the UK and overseas on behalf of the shooting community.
+- With a dedicated marketing team leading the way, opening up new markets for game in the UK and overseas on behalf of the shooting community.
 The BGA is working with key household names to develop game products to make game “mainstream”.

-The BGA is running its consumer facing marketing campaign, Eat Wild, to engage the British Public with game like never before.
-Utilising celebrity chefs, and influencers in sector such as the health, fitness and sports worlds to help drive the message of eating game as a healthy alternative.
+- The BGA is running its consumer facing marketing campaign, Eat Wild, to engage the British Public with game like never before.
+Utilising celebrity chefs, and influencers in sectors such as the health, fitness and sports worlds to help drive the message of eating game as a healthy alternative.

 Why do we need the British Game Alliance?